g1sbi/tap-in/DOCS.md

 - `checkWinConditions(scores, round)`: Checks for game end conditions

 **Bonus System:**

 - **Mirror Bonus**: +10 points if both players bet same direction and both win
 - **Contrarian Bonus**: +5 points if only you win (opponent loses)
 - **Speed Bonus**: +2 points for first player to lock bet
 - **Note**: Bonus points are fixed values and do not scale with rounds

 **Timeout/Pass System:**

 - If a player doesn't place a bet before the timer expires, they receive a "PASSED" status
 - Passed players lose 10 points (TIMEOUT_PENALTY)
 - Passed players receive no bonuses
 - The round still proceeds normally (dice is rolled)
 - If both players pass, both lose 10 points and the round continues
+- **Timeout Handling**: Only the HOST processes timeouts and calls `forceResolve()` when the timer expires
+- The GUEST does not call `lockBet(0)` when the timer expires - it simply waits for the `dice-result` message from the HOST
+- This prevents race conditions and ensures consistent game state

 **Win Conditions:**

 - Player reaches 300 points
 - Opponent reaches 0 points
 - 20 rounds completed (highest score wins)